apizzo1/python-api-challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

+To create these linear regressions more efficiently, a function (linregress_func) was created.

-Please note: Observations of trends from Part I WeatherPy data are shown after each plot.
+Observations of trends are shown after each plot.

 ## Files Included